Healthequity Inc Annual Shareholders Meeting Transcript

 Operator

-Hello, and welcome to the Annual Meeting of Stockholders of HealthEquity Annual Meeting 2021.
-Please note that today's meeting is being recorded.
-(Operator Instructions)
+Hello, and welcome to the 2023 HealthEquity Annual Meeting of Stockholders.
+Please note that this meeting is being recorded.
+(Operator Instructions).

-It is now my pleasure to turn today's meeting over to Robert Selander, Chairman of the Board of Directors.
-The floor is yours.

 Robert W. Selander - HealthEquity, Inc. - Independent Non-Executive Chairman

-Before proceeding to the business of the meeting, I would like to introduce the rest of the members of the Board of Directors that are joining us virtually today.
-Jon Kessler, Stephen Neeleman, Frank Corvino, Adrian Dillon, Evelyn Dilsaver, Debra McCowan, Ian Sacks, Stuart Parker
+Before proceeding to the business of the meeting, I would like to recognize the other members of the Board of Directors who are joining us virtually today.
+Also joining us today is Del Ladd, our General Counsel and Corporate Secretary.
+Mr. Ladd will act as Secretary of the meeting.
+Representatives from PricewaterhouseCoopers LLP, the corporation's independent auditor, are also joining virtually.
+David Carey of American Stock Transfer & Trust Company will act a

 Healthequity Inc Annual Shareholders Meeting Transcript